Skip to content

 Setting Sail

 Since receiving planning approval for Shaping Shugborough; Designing for a Sustainable Future, we have been hard at work preparing our teams and the estate for this transformative project.
 In December 2024, our contractors, O’Brien, arrived on site and began setting up their compound on the eastern side of the estate.
-Now, in 2025, we are thrilled to announce that the main construction phase is officially underway!
+In 2025, the main construction phase officially got underway.

-Most of the work will be concentrated to the east of the estate, away from the main visitor areas.
+Most of the work is concentrated to the east of the estate, away from the main visitor areas.
 While we have worked hard to ensure minimal disruption to your visit, you may notice contractor vehicles moving across the site as they access their compound.

 Relevant footpath closures are in place to ensure visitor safety in the following areas: